GENERAL INFORMATION - (PDF version)

 Q: Will I be able to do research?

 A: Yes.
 Each graduating med-peds resident is required to complete a scholarly activity prior to graduation.
-Research opportunities are available in basic science, clinical research, health policy, health services, and global health.
+Research opportunities are available in basic science, clinical research, health policy, health services, advocacy and global health.
 Many residents collaborate on research projects with scholars throughout the University of Pennsylvania.
 Structured elective courses for residents to learn about clinical research and careers in academic medicine are also offered, and have been highly rated by our residents.

 Q: Are there opportunities for international health experiences?